 This isn't an experience that's unique to us—that's at least if Instagram is any indication.
 Because, lately, we're seeing new bold and bright makeup looks infiltrate our feeds left and right.
 They're coming from every type of beauty authority, too, including influencers, editors, and celebrities (as for the latter, think of A-listers like Kendall Jenner, Emma Stone, and Tracee Ellis Ross).
 So we're calling it: these tastemakers have officially made neon makeup one of 2019's buzziest beauty trends.
-Keep scrolling to see our 15 favorite looks.
+And here are our 15 favorite looks.

 Although we've seen many blazing makeup looks before this, Emma Stone's neon green eye makeup was the look that first clued us in to the trend.
 Stone and her makeup artist, Rachel Goodwin, chose the glowing green ahead of a movie premiere at the New York Film Festival.
 Since Goodwin is a global makeup artist for NARS, we're assuming Stone's shadow came from the brand's Moskova Quad Eyeshadow ($52), which features a bright green color.
 Perhaps she added a layer of the brand's Hardwired Ecstasy Eyeshadow ($22) on top?

 Consider model Paloma Elsesser's glowing green eyeliner to be the high-fashion way to partake in neon makeup.
 The trick is to keep the rest of the face fresh and dewy, so the eyeliner remains as the sole stand-out element.
 It's sporty and futuristic in the best way.

 Kendall Jenner is also into neon green.
 In this case, she wore flicked-out eyeliner to ring in the New Year, matching the bold hue to her top and jewelry.
 We blame this look for making us reach for NYX's Vivid Brights Eyeliner In Envy ($7), which looks like a spot-on dupe for whatever Jenner's makeup artist, Mary Phillips, might have used.

 Jenner is clearly a big proponent of neon makeup.
 From the moment we saw this neon orange eyeshadow, which was also courtesy of makeup artist Mary Phillips, we knew we would save it forever as a bold makeup reference point.
 (By the way, the actual product Phillips used is Danessa Myrick's Waterproof Cushion Liner In Totally Tangerine $15).